Siddhartha257/rag-chatbot/README.md

-# 📄 Smart PDF Assistant
+# 📄 Rag ChatBot

-## Smart PDF Assistant is a lightweight, interactive Streamlit web app that lets you:
+## Rag ChatBot is a lightweight, interactive Streamlit web app that lets you:

 📤 Upload any PDF